Post-Approval Actions

 The full board continuing renewal process is dependent upon the status of your study.
 It is important to note that the Continuing Renewal Application also serves as a request for Study Closure.
 Whether you wish to renew your application you must complete the entire application as instructed in the options outlined below.

 Option 1: If your full board study is active and remains open to the enrollment of new participants, a continuing renewal application including copies of the currently IRB date stamped consent and assent forms (if appropriate) along with clean copies of the identical documents that do not include the IRB date stamp, should be submitted for IRB review and approval at least 30 days prior to the expiration date to allow time for the IRB review process.
-One original and 12 copies of the IRB continuing renewal application and consent/assent forms must be submitted.
+One original copy of the IRB continuing renewal application and consent/assent forms must be submitted.
 Consult the IRB meeting schedule for submission deadline dates.

 Option 2: If your full board study is closed to enrollment but the participants are still engaged in the research or if follow-up with participants continues, a continuing renewal application should be submitted for IRB review and renewal approval.
 When your study is closed to enrollment, you no longer need to submit consent/assent forms for IRB review and date stamping.
-One original and 12 copies of the IRB continuing renewal application must be submitted.
+One original copy of the IRB continuing renewal application must be submitted.
 Consult the IRB meeting schedule for submission deadline dates.

 Option 3: If your study is closed to enrollment but data analysis* continues on data that have not been de-identified, a continuing renewal application should be submitted for IRB review and renewal approval.
 When your study is closed to enrollment, you no longer need to submit consent/assent forms for IRB review and date stamping.
 When research activities are limited to data analysis, the protocol may be re-categorized as expedited research and the request for renewal may reviewed via the expedited review process.
 Therefore, only a single copy of the continuing renewal application should be submitted for review.